MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 1. Running the match process now groups the records based on the conditions defined in the deduplication rules.
 After grouping the records, the merge policy is applied to identify the winner record.

-1. This winner record is then passed on to the cross-entity matching, along with the non-winner records (i.e., alternate IDs) to improve the matching quality.
+1. This winner record is then passed on to the cross-entity matching, along with the non-winner records (for example, alternate IDs) to improve the matching quality.

 1. Any custom match rules defined for always match and never match overrule deduplication rules.
 If a deduplication rule identifies matching records, and a custom match rule is set to never match those records, then these two records won't be matched.